Šentjošt nad Horjulom photo

 Tea with Count Blagaj and his wife.

 It was a lovely tour of the countryside and we were back in Ljubljana in time for pre-dinner cocktails.
 Hehe!
 This was just a small taste of the Slovenian countryside but it reinforced my resolve to see more of this wonderful country.
-I’ll be back for sure! 🙂
+Read about things to see in Ljubljana.

 Car hire and accommodation search